Signal processing faculty

 School of Electrical, Computer and Energy Engineering

 Lai has been recognized with awards such as White House PECASE, APS fellowship and Pentagon Vannevar Bush Fellowship.
-He has been publishing in complex dynamical systems, classical and quantum.
+He has been publishing in complex dynamical systems and machine learning.
+Current H-index is 90.

 Antonia Papandreou-Suppappola